At a Glance

 Enroll in four to five Smith Center and university courses each semester, including French language.
 Part-time internship optional.
 Available for the academic year for students with two years of college-level French or equivalent; and spring for students with at least one year of French or equivalent.
 Requires 3.0 GPA.

-Students enroll with Swiss and international students in the francophone Université de Genève, European Institute and The Graduate Institute of International and Development Studies (IHEID).
-Students taking courses at The Graduate Institute must have a minimum 3.5 GPA.
+Students enroll with Swiss and international students in the francophone Université de Genève.
+Highly motivated students with a minimum 3.5 GPA may take one to two courses at the Graduate Institute of International and Development Studies (IHEID).

 Students intern in a variety of international organizations and NGOs.
 Priority placement in internships is for students accepted into Track A, the International Internship Semester.
-A few part-time internships may be made available for students in Tracks B.
+A few part-time internships are also made available for students in Track B.

 The Smith Center and Faculty Director

 The centrally located Smith Center houses the offices of the Smith faculty director and the resident associate director, who provide academic advising and friendly guidance.
 The Smith Center has a study lounge with internet, computers and a printer, a small library, a classroom and a kitchenette.

 Year-long students share a modern suite with Swiss and international students at the Centre Universitaire Protestant (CUP), near the university and city center, in walking distance of campus, the Old Town and the lake.
 Fall or spring semester students occupy double rooms, either at Les Berges, a newly renovated landmark building located on the left bank of the Rhône river in central Geneva, or in a cozy women's residence, Home St-Pierre, located in a historic building on the cathedral square of the Vielle Ville (Old Town).
 All residences provide internet access.

 Women and men from four-year colleges are invited to apply.
 See track descriptions for requirements.